This super cool St. Patrick’s Day Shamrock Sensory Bottle is entertaining for children!

-St. Patrick’s Day Sensory Bottle
+St. Patrick’s Day Shamrock Sensory Bottle

-1 (13.6 to 16 ounce) plastic storage/sensory bottle
+- 1 (13.6 to 16 ounce) clear sensory bottle

-2 to 3 (6 ounce) bottles clear Elmer’s Glue
+- 2 to 3 (6 ounce) bottles clear Elmer’s Glue

-About 1 cup warm water
+- about 1 cup warm water

-About 1 tablespoon glitter or confetti (if desired)
+- about 1 tablespoon glitter or confetti (if desired)

 Shake well to combine the remaining glue with the water.
-Pour into jar with glue and shake or stir to combine.
+Pour into the bottle with glue and shake or stir to combine.

-- If you are adding glitter or toys, add part of the glitter and toys into the glue mixture.
+If you are adding glitter or toys, add part of the glitter and toys into the glue mixture.

-- Seal the jar and shake well.
-If the glitter or confetti does not move easily, add more warm water.
-If the glitter or confetti moves to quickly, add additional glue.
+Note: If the glitter or confetti does not move easily, add more warm water.
+If the glitter or confetti moves too quickly, add additional glue.
 Continuing adding in layers with the glitter and toys until you achieve your desired effect.

-- When the contents of the bottle move according to your preference, seal the bottle and glue the lid closed to avoid spills.
+When the contents of the bottle move according to your preference, seal the bottle and glue the lid closed to avoid spills.